-- Activity: You'll continue with the exercise program designed by you and your physical therapist. - Using a walker, you should be able to walk out into the hall.
-Continue to do the leg exercises as shown by your therapist when in bed. - Use your incentive spirometer every hour while awake to help prevent lung complications. - Medication: You'll continue taking medication to help prevent blood clots, pain medication and other prescribed medication. - Managing your pain: You can expect some pain with exercise and walking; however, therapy can be scheduled around your pain medication to make you as comfortable as possible. - Plans to go home: If you haven't already been discharged, a social worker will be in to discuss plans for you to go home.
+- Activity: You'll continue with the exercise program designed by you and your physical therapist. - Using a walker, the goal will be for you to be able to walk out into the hall today.
+Continue to do the leg exercises as shown by your therapist when in bed.

+- Use your incentive spirometer every hour while awake to help prevent lung complications. - Medication: You'll continue taking medication to help prevent blood clots, as well as pain medication and other prescribed medication. - Managing your pain: You can expect some pain with exercise and walking; however, therapy can be scheduled around your pain medication to make you as comfortable as possible. - Plans to go home: If you haven't already been discharged, a social worker will be in to discuss plans for you to go home.